 The descriptions of each congregational situation, and particularly of the clergy responsibility level, are provided to help the congregation assess their level of functioning and ministry development.
+The "types" are determined by a mix of factors, including size of active congregation, available financial resources, and style of ministry.

-TYPE 1 - Lay-led parishes, diocesan church plants or "restart" congregations, and missions utilizing shared clergy, supply clergy, or deacons
+TYPE 1 - May include lay-led parishes, diocesan church plants or "restart" congregations, and missions utilizing full-time clergy, part-time clergy, shared clergy, supply clergy, or deacons